-Nasdaq nears record after Google, Amazon earnings
+Dow, S&P rise for third session, Google closes above $2,000

 Amazon CEO Jeff Bezos will step aside later this year

-The Nasdaq took the lead at the start of trading Wednesday as investors weighed another batch of big tech earnings and the possibility Democrats could forge ahead with their COVID-19 relief package without Republican support.
+The Nasdaq Composite narrowly missed a record high Wednesday as investors digested another batch of big tech earnings and weighed the possibility Democrats could forge ahead with their COVID-19 relief package sans Republican support.

 Continue Reading Below